opencybersecurityalliance/stix-shifter/lab/connector_coding_lab.md

         self.port = connection.get("port")
         self.auth_plugin = 'mysql_native_password'
 ```
-* The connector uses `mysql-connector-python` python package.
-Therefore, create `stix_shifter_modules/mysql/requirements.txt` file inside the module and specify this dependency: `mysql-connector-python==8.0.25`

-* Create a file called `connector.py` if it doesn't yet exist and add the following code to the top of the file:
+* Create a file called `connector.py` if it doesn't yet exist, and add the following code to the top of the file:

 ```
 import datetime